Note

 29 main()

-To execute it, you either need to plug in an event-based camera or use an a RAW or HDF5 event file (you can pick a file among our Sample Recordings).
+To run the script, you will need to either connect an event-based camera or provide a RAW or HDF5 event file (you can pick a file among our Sample Recordings).

 Execute the following command to process data from a live camera: